wakeuplabs-io/optimism-making-impact/README.md

 1. **Install Dependencies** – Installs all necessary dependencies.
 2. **Build the Application** – Builds the application for production.
+3. **Backup the Database** – Creates a backup of the current database.
-3. **Migrate the Database** – Applies any necessary database migrations.
+4. **Migrate the Database** – Applies any necessary database migrations.
-4. **Deploy the Application** – Deploys the application to the production environment.
+5. **Deploy the Application** – Deploys the application to the production environment.

 ### Deployment Plan